 Have you ever tried making a sitemap?
-I am going to show you today how to get started with your very own sitemap without being too technical.
+Here, we’re going to show you how to get started with your very own sitemap for SEO without being too technical.

 If you have a website then a sitemap is a vital part of your site as it not only allows user to navigate through all the pages of your site, but it also allows Google and other search engines to index your pages and navigation of your website.

 Formats for a sitemap vary between those that web users actually see on the site and the XML sitemaps that we use to submit to search engines, like Google and Yahoo.